apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authentication.md

 The Oak Security Layer
 ======================

-Authentication / Login Modules
+Authentication and Login Modules
 ------------------------------------------------------------------------------------------------------------------------

-### Types of login modules
+### General Concepts

 In order to understand how login modules work and how Oak can help providing extension points we need to look at how JAAS authentication works in general and discuss where the actual credential-verification is performed.